Skip to main content

 Step 1: Create an outline

-• “Rental agreement for a garage in Brussels, indefinite duration, automatic renewal, rent of EUR 2,000 per month with indexation.”
+• “Rental agreement for a garage in Brussels, indefinite duration, €2,000/month with indexation”

-Compose Document is not limited to contracts - you can also draft memos, letters, or even individual clauses.
+Compose is not limited to contracts - you can also draft memos, letters, or even individual clauses.
 Despite the name “Document,” you can create structured standalone clauses with automatic numbering and layout.

 Step 2: Fill in the clauses

-Drafting with AI
+👉Drafting with AI

-Inserting clauses from your clause library
+👉 Inserting clauses from your clause library

 Each clause shows a Library button indicating how many potential matches were found in your clause library.

-Manual drafting or editing
+👉Manual drafting or editing

 You can manually write or edit clause content by clicking the pencil icon.